 The Mary’s Forane Church, St Francis Church and Malayattoor Church are also worth visiting.
 Apart from these, few of the mosques in the state also draw your attention.

 For those of you who are interested in historical buildings, Kerala has something to offer you too.
-There are many forts, palaces, cemeteries and citadels, narrating history of the state.
+There are many forts, palaces, cemeteries and citadels, narrating the history of the state.

 Cuisine is a delight in Kerala, especially for non-vegetarians.
 From Avial to Appam and mutton stew to vegetable Manga Mappas, Kerala cuisine will treat your plate in the best way possible.